nickryall/ampersand-remote-pagination-example/README.md

 ## Set up

-* Run as a PHP application so the demo API can be accessed
+* Run as a PHP application so the demo API works
 * `npm install`
 * `gulp` to build the bundled js file.